Michaela-K/lister/README.md

 <h1 align="center"> Lister </h1>
 Lister was created to keep track of Todos in various pre set categories in the Calendar (Today, Next 7 Days and All Days)
 <br/>
-Users can log in and add their own Categories called Projects and add Todo's under.
+Users can also log in and add their own Categories called "Projects" and add Todo's undder those categories.
 <br />

 <h3 align="center">